All Episodes

 Yeah?

-So American Rivers says no no no levees evil.
+So American Rivers says, no, Levees, evil.

-Flood good.
+Flood, good.

 Then when the flood came, it was Bush's fault.

-When will the Sierra Club and American rivers stand up and claim their responsibility?
+When will the Sierra Club and American Rivers stand up and claim their responsibility?

-Now ladies and gentlemen, finally this is a topic that has also been on my mind.
+Now, ladies and gentlemen, finally, this is a topic that has also been on my mind.

-Because in the real world of the economy where we have 5% unemployment, we have low interest rates, we have low inflation, the latest numbers indicating about two and a half percent a year, well below the target of three, we have a uh we have a uh an unbelievable economy, probably the best American economy ever yes, the Republic you know there's all these things you can say about it and and constantly negative things are said.
+Because in the real world of the economy, where we have 5 percent unemployment, we have low interest rates, we have low inflation, the latest numbers indicating about 2.5 percent a year, well below the target of 3, we have an unbelievable economy, probably the best American economy ever.

-Of course they are but the economy, the real world, the real America has never done better.
+But the economy, the real world, the real America, has never done better.

 How many people actually participate as shareholders?